jameshenegan/flask-sentiment-analysis-container-app/README.md

 ### 2. Build the Docker Image

-Build the Docker image from the `Dockerfile`.
-This image includes all dependencies and downloads the sentiment analysis model during the build process.
+Build the Docker image, which installs all dependencies and downloads the sentiment analysis model:

 ```bash
 docker build -t flask-sentiment-app .